pablo-abc/felte/README.md

 - [Contributing](#contributing)
 - [Contributors](#contributors-)

-Felte is a simple to use form library for Svelte and Solid.
+Felte is a simple to use form library for Svelte, Solid and React.
 No `Field` or `Form` components are needed, just plain stores and actions to build your form however you like.
 You can see it in action in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-wce2h?file=/App.svelte)!

 ## Features